serilog/serilog-sinks-async/README.md

 Because the memory buffer may contain events that have not yet been written to the target sink, it is important to call `Log.CloseAndFlush()` or `Logger.Dispose()` when the application exits.

-### Buffering
+### Buffering & Dropping

 The default memory buffer feeding the worker thread is capped to 10,000 items, after which arriving events will be dropped.
 To increase or decrease this limit, specify it when configuring the async sink.
+One can determine whether events have been dropped via `IQueueState.DroppedMessagesCount` (see Buffer Inspection interface below).

 ```csharp
     // Reduce the buffer to 500 events